tasneem2265/depi-tasks-tasneem-saber/README.md

-the end is in the attached photo in repo
+the erd is in the attached photo in repo